aws-github-ops/aws-issue-triage-manager/README.md

 ## What it does

 This action will automatically determine a single area out of many to which an issue belongs based on a list of keywords.
-It will then automatically add labels and set assignees to that issue depending on which area the issue lies in
+It will then automatically add labels and set assignees to that issue depending on which area the issue lies in.

+This is useful for repositories with many different clear areas of responsibility.
+See the AWS CDK repository for an [example](https://github.com/aws/aws-cdk/blob/master/.github/workflows/issue-label-assign.yml) of how this action can be configured.

 ### Scoring